 The ME-11 project features are functioning properly but all project goals are not being met.
-The Cameron Parish Gravity Drainage District plans to create a permanent spillway north of the project structures which should help reduce flooding in the project area while eliminating the need for dike cutting in the future.
+The Cameron Parish Gravity Drainage District has created a permanent spillway north of the project structures which will significantly help reduce flooding in the project area while eliminating the need for dike cutting in the future.
 This will enhance the projects efficiency in meeting its goals.